akcyp/react-lasso-select/README.md

 - `onChange` is triggered with every little movement while dragging points
 - `onUpdate` runs at the end of a drag, so it's better to use it for better performance

+## Tips for better user experience

+There are some extra features made to improve user experience.

+1. Press CTRL (Meta Key on Mac) while selecting area to straighten the path from the last point.
+(Keep the angle of 15 degrees)

+2. Press CTRL + SHIFT keys to maintain parallelism to another sides.

 ## Contributing / Developing